False Dawn: The Delusions of Global Capitalism

-False Dawn: The Delusions of Global Capitalism is a 1998 book by political philosopher John Gray that argues that free-market globalization is unstable and is in the process of collapsing.
+False Dawn: The Delusions of Global Capitalism is a 1998 book by John Gray, an English political philosopher, that argues that free-market globalization is unstable and is in the process of collapsing.

+The first edition of False Dawn includes a positive review from the billionaire investor George Soros, stating, "A powerful analysis of the deepening instability of global capitalism.
+It should be read by all who are concerned about the future of the world economy."

-A 2002 edition includes a foreword that relates the themes of False Dawn to the 11 September 2001 attacks and the new US military posture that led to the 2003 Invasion of Iraq.
-Gray notes how the economic shock therapy in post-Communist nations has resulted in "the resources of the vast Soviet war machine ... [being] sold to the highest bidder ... [including] non-state forces that were waging unconventional war ... [such as] terrorist networks."
-Also, the resource-scarcity from global industrialization is contributing to resource wars and a revival of The Great Game.
+A 2002 edition includes a foreword that relates the themes of False Dawn to the 11 September 2001 attacks and the new US military posture that led to the 2003 invasion of Iraq.
+Gray notes how the economic shock therapy in post-communist nations has resulted in "the resources of the vast Soviet war machine ... [being] sold to the highest bidder ... [including] non-state forces that were waging unconventional war ... [such as] terrorist networks."
+Also, the resource-scarcity from global industrialization is contributing to resource wars and a revival of the Great Game.

-In chapter one, Gray groups together thinkers such as John Locke and Karl Marx on the basis of striving for an Enlightenment Utopia in which "a diversity of cultures ... [is] a stage to a universal civilization."
+In chapter one Gray groups together thinkers such as John Locke and Karl Marx on the basis of striving for an Enlightenment Utopia in which "a diversity of cultures ... [is] a stage to a universal civilization."
 Specific efforts to impose a "universal civilization" included Victorian-era England, the Soviet Union and, currently, the United States as "the last great power to base its policies on this enlightenment thesis", such as with the Washington Consensus.